-Rick Dillinger just completed his second season as Iowa’s pitching coach.
+Rick Dillinger just completed his third season as Iowa’s pitching coach.
 He was announced as assistant coach on August 2, 2018.

 Dillinger continued to craft one of the best pitching staffs in the country in 2020.
 The Hawkeyes ranked second in the Big Ten with a combined ERA of 2.15 and Iowa had two pitchers ranked inside the Big Ten’s top-four (Doocy, Shaw).